dojoengine/book/docs/pages/framework/testing-cheat-codes.md

 This cheat code helps you set the current block number to the specified value, allowing you to simulate different block heights for testing purposes.

 - Testing a contract's behavior at a specific block height, such as checking if a certain function is only callable after a certain block number.
-- Simulating a fork or replay attack to test a contract's resilience.

 ```
 use starknet::{testing, get_block_number};